 The marketing landscape is evolving quickly.
-Businesses around the world are investing heavily on new & better technologies, to improve their brand name and widen their customer reach.
-The omnipresence of the internet in society today ensures that companies have an access to hundreds of platforms for video content distribution and audience engagement.
+Businesses around the world are investing heavily on new & better technologies to establish their brand name and widen their customer reach.
+The omnipresence of the internet in society today ensures that companies have an access to plenty of channels for video content distribution & audience engagement.

-However, understanding who your target audience is and which channels would help you reach them quickly is more important.
-This is why we have come up with this article to help you distribute your video content, across the right platforms, through the right channels.
+However, understanding "who your target audience is" and "which Video Content Distribution Platforms will help you reach them faster" is more important.
+This is why we have come up with this article to help you spread all your amazing video content piece across the right platforms, through the right content distribution networks.

 Goes without saying: if you aren’t making it easy for people to find your video content, they will never find you!

-Here, in this post, we will help you buck up your video content distribution strategy, by introducing you to the finest platforms and brushing up your stats.
+Here, in this post, we will help you buck up your video content strategy by introducing you to the finest video content distribution platforms and brushing up your marketing stats.

 1. Video Content Hosting on your website

-With so much information available on the internet, customers have made a habit of educating themselves in advance, on services & products they would to like to associate with.
-According to Vidyard, an online video platform, “buyers go through nearly 70% of buying process on their own before even talking to the sales”.
-This conveys the hidden power of a website, which when used strategically could prove out to be the best tool in warming up the leads to sales.
+With so much information readily available on the internet, customers have made a habit of educating themselves about the services & products they would to like to purchase or associate with.
+According to Vidyard, an online video making platform, “buyers go through nearly 70% of buying process on their own before even talking to the sales”.
+This tells us how important content marketing and distribution are at converting prospects into potential leads.

 2. Increasing Landing Page Conversion with Video Content

-Landing page, also known as the lead capture page, is the one place you can boldly experiment with, in order to boost your marketing campaigns and have your audience in your strive.
+Landing page, also known as the lead capture page, is the one place you can boldly experiment with in order to boost your marketing campaigns and have your audience understand your brand story.
 According to Unbounce, you can increase you conversions by 80% simply by embedding videos on your landing pages.
-However, before you go linking videos to the lead page, make sure that the content of your video is relevant and speaks clearly of what you sell and how you want your audience to react to it.
+But hey, before you go linking videos to your lead page, make sure that its content/script is relevant and speaks clearly of what you sell.

 3. Email Personalization with Videos